-The probate and estate litigation attorneys at the Jacksonville office of Beller and Bustamante have combined over 30 years working with clients.
+The skilled Jacksonville probate litigation attorneys at the Jacksonville office of Beller & Bustamante, P.L. have combined experience of over 40 years working with clients.
 They represent clients in all types of estate disputes, including:

 - Challenging personal representative (executor) actions